LunaRoseManor/lunarosemanor.github.io/_drafts/2023-11-17-how-to-make-a-jekyll-theme.md

 title: How to Make a Jekyll Theme
 ---

-Generally you shouldn't.
+Generally speaking, you shouldn't.

-I strongly advise you to use an existing one.
 There are already [dozens available](https://jekyllrb.com/docs/themes).
 Just because a solution [wasn't invented here](https://en.wikipedia.org/wiki/Not_invented_here) doesn't make it lesser.
 Your aim should be to become a writer, not a theme developer.
-If you have a mind like mine however, that's probably not an acceptable answer.
+If you have a mind like mine however, that's not an acceptable answer.
 You don't just want to avoid learning about a topic like this, you want to know it.
 It's from this line of thinking that I came up with the idea for [String Theory](https://github.com/LunaRoseManor/string-theory).
 It's my answer to the question...